flrogerw/poc-entitlements/README.md

 stripe listen --forward-to localhost:8082/webhook
 ~~~

+2. Pay attention to the response.
+It will return the 'webhook signing secret' that you will need for the .env file you created above.

+3. Open the .env file within the stripe_adapter folder and use the above returned value to populate 'STRIPE_ENDPOINT_SECRET'.

-2. Test your webhook listener.
+4. Test your webhook listener.

 Once the forward is in place you can test by running the following command.
 You should see the events scroll by in your terminal window.